jackjliew/ai-openscale/wos-insight-overview.md

 # Getting insights with {{site.data.keyword.aios_short}}
 {: #io-ov}

 You can track all the deployed models, also known as deployments, that you are monitoring through the {{site.data.keyword.aios_full}} dashboard.
-The dashboard is your main view into {{site.data.keyword.aios_short}} and provides you with the means of getting insights into how your models are performing.
 {: shortdesc}

 ## Insights